data-apis/scipy-2023-presentation/paper.rst

 ====================

 Following formation of the Consortium in 2020, we released an initial draft of the Python array API standard for community review in 2021.
-Two full revisions of the standard have been released:
+We have subsequently released two revisions of the standard:

-**v2021.12**: the first full release of the specification, detailing purpose and scope, standardization methodology, future standard evolution, a minimal array object, an interchange protocol, required data types, type promotion and broadcasting semantics, an optional linear algebra extension, and array-aware functions for array creation, manipulation, statistical reduction, and vectorization, among others.
+**v2021.12**: The first full release of the specification, detailing purpose and scope, standardization methodology, future standard evolution, a minimal array object, an interchange protocol, required data types, type promotion and broadcasting semantics, an optional linear algebra extension, and array-aware functions for array creation, manipulation, statistical reduction, and vectorization, among others.

-**v2022.12**: added support for single- and double-precision complex floating-type data types, additional array-aware APIs, an optional extension for computing fast Fourier transforms, and errata for the v2021.12 revision.
+**v2022.12**: This revision included errata for the v2021.12 release and added support for single- and double-precision complex floating-type data types, additional array-aware APIs, an optional extension for computing fast Fourier transforms.

 For future revisions, we expect annual release cadences; however, array API standard consumers should not assume a fixed release schedule.